mevol/python_topaz3/documentation/predictions.md

 # Predictions

+This page will document how to use the command line tools to perform prediction using trained models.

 Predictions using a particular model for a map file (which has been regularized to the 201x201x201 size using the provided conversion methods) can be calculated with predictions.py

 To get the predictions from a single map file: